csqiangwen/Single-Image-Reflection-Removal-Beyond-Linearity/README.md

   training set: trainA(contains the reflection ground truth.), trainB(contains the transmission ground truth), trainC(contains the images which have the reflection to remove.), trainW(contains the alpha blending mask ground truth.)

   testing set: testB(contains the transmission ground truth), testC(contains the images which have the reflection to remove.)
-* To train the synthesis model:
+* To train the removal model:
 ``` bash
 python3 ./train.py --dataroot path_to_dir_for_reflection_removal/ --name reflection_removal --gpu_ids 0 --save_epoch_freq 1 --batchSize 5 --which_type defocused
 ```